xmengkinaxis/CPP/System Design Interview Checklist.md

 Need enough resources to handle the increasing load; the system must be simple so that it is easy to scale at any point in time; performance should always be increased with scalability. <br>

 ### Availability:
 the percentage of the time that a system remains operational to perform its required function in a specific period under normal conditions; if a system is reliable, it is available.
-However, if it is available, it is not necessarily reliable.
+However, if it is available, it is not necessarily reliable.  <br>
 Every request received by a non-failing node in the system must result in a response.
 Refers to the system's ability to remain accessible even if one or more nodes in the system to go down.
-Measured in a number of 9s, three 9s - 99.9%, four 9s - 99.99%
+Measured in a number of 9s, three 9s - 99.9%, four 9s - 99.99% <br>
-Availability = Uptime ÷ (Uptime + downtime);
+Availability = Uptime ÷ (Uptime + downtime);  <br>
 Mean Time Between Failures (MTBF): total uptime / # of failures.
-This is the average time between failures.
+This is the average time between failures.  <br>
 Mean Time to Repair (MTTR): total downtime / # of failures.
-This is the average time taken to recover from a failure.
+This is the average time taken to recover from a failure. <br>
+Availability can be achieved through CDN (Cache), redundancy (replica), load balancing (distribute the requests only to the active healthy nodes) <br>

 ### Consistency:
 All nodes see the same data at the same time, no matter users read/write from/to any node.
 Equivalent to having a single up-to-date copy of the data. is the agreement between multiple nodes in a distributed system to achieve a certain value.